vbrabandt2005/42_Wolfsburg-VB/Circle-02_August2024/Push_Swap-October2024/Documentation/push_swap.md

 This function extracts and returns the next word from a given string, where words are separated by a specified delimiter character.
 It maintains a static cursor to track the position within the string across multiple calls, allowing it to continue processing from where it left off.
+If there are no more words to extract, the function resets its internal position to 0 and returns NULL.

 The function works as follows: